Canberra Ranked Australia's Most Liveable City in Australia 2014

-It has a population of some 325,000 which makes it small enough to be relaxed and sociable, yet it offers all the facilities and cosmopolitan lifestyle of a much larger city.
+It has a population of over 379,600 (as at 2013) which makes it small enough to be relaxed and sociable, yet it offers all the facilities and cosmopolitan lifestyle of a much larger city.

 There are excellent entertainment and sporting venues, schools, hospitals, great shopping, and affordable public transport, not to mention a wide range of clubs, cafes and restaurants offering dishes from a wide range of national cuisines.

 The city is built round Lake Burley Griffin and you can see a good deal of it by taking a cruise around the lake.
 Lunch cruises, offering good cooking at reasonable prices, are particularly recommended.

 Many Canberra families enjoy a picnic by the lake at Commonwealth Park, Weston Park or Black Mountain Peninsular: others walk or cycle around the lake for exercise.
 A visit to nearby Black Mountain Tower offers a 360 degree view of the city and its surroundings.
 If you're feeling adventurous, you can see even more by drifting serenely above the city in a colourful hot air balloon.

 You don't really need a balloon flight to see Canberra.
 You can take a virtual 360 degree tour here!